Jun

 Of course, if you have any questions about instructions or any concerns arise during your recovery, we need to hear from you!
 To find out more about any of the above phases related to wisdom teeth care, contact one of our four offices today – in Chicago, IL (773) 736-3300, Mount Prospect (847) 255-7080, Bartlett (630) 289-5002, or Elk Grove Village (847) 593-0535.

-Dr. Mark Spinazze is a highly respected oral surgeon in Chicago with over ten years of experience.
-He graduated from the University of Michigan and the University of Illinois-Chicago School of Dentistry, completing his specialty training at The University Hospital in Cincinnati.
-Dr. Spinazze is board-certified by the American Board of Oral and Maxillofacial Surgery and actively participates in numerous professional societies, such as the American Association of Oral and Maxillofacial Surgeons.
-Honored as a “Top Dental Specialist” by Chicago Magazine, he excels in procedures like dentoalveolar surgery and facial reconstruction, ensuring patient safety with his advanced life support certifications.
+Dr. Mark A. Spinazze is a distinguished oral surgeon based in Chicago, boasting over ten years of experience.
+He graduated from the University of Michigan and the University of Illinois-Chicago School of Dentistry and completed his specialty training at the University Hospital in Cincinnati.
+Board-certified by the American Board of Oral and Maxillofacial Surgery, Dr. Spinazze is affiliated with several esteemed dental organizations.
+He has been recognized as a “Top Dental Specialist” in Chicago Magazine and is dedicated to advancing dental research and providing charitable services, ensuring trust and excellence in patient care.